chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 While that doesn't solve the problem today, you can probably get pretty far with the 1,500+ free assets that already exist.

 For some users, having access to a multitude of assets is non-negotiable.
 Those users will not use Godot until its asset library is a thriving, paid marketplace.
-For most developers, however, I believe the boost in developer productivity Godot provides over Unity *et al.* more than makes up for any reduction in assets.
+For most developers, however, I believe the boost in developer productivity Godot provides over Unity _et al._ more than makes up for any reduction in assets.

 For example: if you're creating your own art, or purchasing art and models from artists, you're probably writing all your own custom code anyways.
 Why not do it in Godot?
 The editor won't hang for 2 minutes straight whenever it decides to scan your assets, [unlike in other engines][unity-painful].

 ### What About C#?

 People often ask "is C# a first class citizen?" when looking into Godot and C#.
 I believe the question became popular when Godot first introduced C#.
 Like all new features, C# support was initially incomplete and poorly documented, but solidified over time.
-These days, the [Godot Docs] provide almost every code example in both C# and GDScript, and C# support in Godot 3 (LTS) is incredibly robust.
+These days, the [Godot Docs][godot-docs] provide almost every code example in both C# and GDScript, and C# support in Godot 3 (LTS) is incredibly robust.

 If you are looking for C# API docs, [paulloz] maintains a [C# version of the Godot API docs][csharp-godot-docs].

 Just to reiterate, **Godot supports two first-party programming languages: GDScript and C#**.
 All other language bindings are unofficial, third party projects.